a-stoyanov/coretx/README.md

 </pre>

 ### override_crontab_template
-String parameter which can be used to override what template to use - e.g when you are attempting to use this class on a client OS other than RedHat/Debian/Ubuntu.
+String parameter which can be used to override what template to use, e.g when you are attempting to use this class on a client OS other than RedHat/Debian/Ubuntu.

 You can also supply your own template, just need to copy it to the coretx/templates plugin folder.